-Collaborators on the project currently include: Cornell Small Farms Program, Cornell Cooperative Extension, GrowNYC’s FARMroots, the Cornell Farmworker Program.
+Collaborators on the project currently include: Cornell Small Farms Program (that’s us!), Cornell Cooperative Extension – Lake Ontario Fruit Program, Cornell Cooperative Extension – Eastern New York Commercial Horticulture, GrowNYC’s FARMroots, ESL Works, the Cornell Farmworker Program, and Cornell Agriculture Workforce Development.
 This work is supported by the Beginning Farmer and Rancher Development Program grant no. 2017-70017-26837, from the USDA National Institute of Food and Agriculture.
 Additional funding and technical support for this project comes from the NYS Office of New Americans and the NYS Department of Agriculture & Markets.

 For more information on our partners, please visit the websites listed below.

 |The Cornell Small Farms Program||

 Nicole Waters, Beginning Farmer Project Coordinator – email@example.com

 |GrowNYC – FARMroots||

 Gabriela Pereyra, Beginning Farmer Project Manager – email@example.com